 There is a great web site which should be read to explain how the inductive loop works and a lot more about it.
-It also contains links to suppliers.
+It also contains links to other suppliers.
 We worked with some of these suppliers when we set up our system.
 We suggest you start by reading this web site, but before going there please bookmark this page so you can return or open it in a new tab.

 We will provide comments, reviews of suppliers and equipment, and experience with inductive loops on the web page.
 We invite and encourage anyone who sets up an inductive loop to share their experience.
 This free exchange of information will help everyone and gives everyone an opportunity to give back a little to the community.
 One reason inductive loops are not widely used is that there is little financial incentive for anyone to promote them.
 We can overcome this by freely sharing information.